Arjun256900/go-product-search-api/README.md

 ## Description

-A Go-based backend API that performs full-text operation on 1M products with Belve and Chi-router.
+A Go-based backend API that performs full-text operation on 1M products with Bleve and Chi-router.

 ## Change log